 After graduation, you will be welcomed into a worldwide network of more than 80,000 York alumni across 16 countries.

 The University also provides alumni with a range of professional networking opportunities throughout the year, at events and online.

 Careers offers projects, training, volunteering, work experience and talks to help you make the most of your time here.

 Mentors and business advisers are on hand to help you realise your ideas - and to demonstrate your commercial potential through the new University Enterprise Zone.

 Our Languages for All programme gives you the chance to take a course in a foreign language alongside your studies.
-First year undergraduates are entitled to take one language course free of charge.
+University of York undergraduate students are entitled to take one 19-week language course free of charge.

 York Award is a unique, employability certificate of the University, awarded alongside your degree and valued by employers.
 Everything you do while at York, which involves developing employability skills, counts towards the award.